Katukiii/Minecraft-biome-lights/README.md

 - [Node-RED](https://nodered.org/) installed and running
 - Node-RED dashboard nodes installed
 - Node-RED minecraft nodes installed (see setup instructions for the download command OR do manually in NodeRed (@tomsith/node-red-contrib-minecraft))
-- LED strip controlled via MQTT (see flow for MQTT node)
+- 16 Lights LED strip controlled via MQTT (see flow for MQTT node)

 ---